-- 13.1 When disciplinary action is deemed necessary the parties will be committed to ensuring that procedural fairness is adhered to at all times by utilising the following steps: - (i) A minimum of twenty-four hours written notice will be provided to an employee detailing issues of the allegations. - (ii) A detailed investigation to be undertaken by the employer. - (iii) Written minutes of interview to be provided to the employee in a prompt and timely manner. - (iv) Employee to be provided opportunity to formally respond to any allegations; and separately respond to any findings within a timely manner. - (v) Counselling opportunities to be extended to the employee if considered appropriate.
+- 13.1 When disciplinary action is deemed necessary the parties will be committed to ensuring that procedural fairness is adhered to at all times by utilising the following steps: - (i) A minimum of twenty-four hours' written notice will be provided to an employee detailing issues of the allegations. - (ii) A detailed investigation to be undertaken by the employer. - (iii) An outcome letter with broad discussion points covered in the formal meeting to be provided to the employee in a prompt and timely manner. - (iv) Employee to be provided opportunity to formally respond to any allegations; and separately respond to any findings within a timely manner. - (v) Counselling opportunities to be extended to the employee if considered appropriate.